Bed Sharing with Babies

 Dr Cassie Atkinson-Quinton - Chiropractor, Sleep Coach, Postpartum Doula (in-training), Perinatal Yoga & Pilates Instructor

 There's a lot of change that happens for both parents and babies in the first few months after birth.
 There's tremendous growth and development for the bubba.
 Parents need to learn new (or remember and relearn with subsequent kids) how to look after a child.
 Mother's bodies are healing from pregnancy & birth and the new challenges of breastfeeding.
+This is a passion area for Cassie.
+She helps support her clients through this transition with Chiropractic, Yoga & Pilates, Sleep Coaching and Doula support services.

 Similar articles you'll enjoy: